A loud bang, then panic as Italian cruise ship ran aground

 Officials believe the ship's captain, Francesco Schettino, had brought the 114,500-tonne vessel too close to the shore, where it struck the rock, tearing a large gash in the hull.

-He did not give an immediate order to abandon ship but made an attempted safety manoeuvre before realising he had no choice but to evacuate as water poured in.
+He did not give an immediate order to abandon ship but made an attempted safety manoeuvre before realizing he had no choice but to evacuate as water poured in.

 "He turned the prow towards the port of Giglio and cast the anchors into the water in a bid to hold the ship steady as close as possible to the coast," a coastguard official said.